Lews Baitcaster Combo Review Expert Tips for Better Casting

 Upgraded handles and grips

-Swap handle knobs for ergonomic EVA or cork knobs These improve comfort and wet grip Certain aftermarket knobs also decrease vibration
+Swap handle knobs for ergonomic EVA or cork knobs.
+These improve comfort and wet grip.
+Certain aftermarket knobs also decrease vibration.

 Line guide upgrades